oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 ## Introduction

-Starting inside Oracle Fusion Cloud Applications, we'll navigate to Visual Builder and create a new workspace where we can develop our new Application Extension.
+Starting in Oracle Fusion Cloud Applications, we'll navigate to Visual Builder and create a new workspace where we can develop our new Application Extension.

 Estimated Lab Time: 5 minutes